 The NPT allows for the exchange of nuclear material, technology, and expertise to NNWS for use in civilian nuclear programs, as long as they do not develop nuclear weapons.
 The International Atomic Energy Agency (IAEA) monitors non-nuclear weapons states’ civil nuclear programs to ensure that they are not developing nuclear weapons.

 Parties to the treaty are required to pursue the reduction of nuclear arsenals in good faith and, though a timeline is not included, the eventual elimination of nuclear weapons.
-Because the United States and Russia possess over 93% of the world’s nuclear weapons, they share much of the responsibility for disarmament.
+Because the United States and Russia possess approximately 91% of the world’s nuclear weapons, they share much of the responsibility for disarmament.

 Verification and Monitoring